-Visitors returning to Lakeland for the Spring Training or the 43rd Annual SUN 'n FUN International Expo & Fly-In will be able to enjoy a few new restaurants and boutique shops.
-Read on to see what new things you can see and do this March and April.
+Visitors returning to Lakeland the 44th Annual SUN 'n FUN International Expo & Fly-In will be able to enjoy a few new restaurants and boutique shops.
+Read on to see what new things you can see and do this April.

 New Restaurants and Shops in Lakeland